 I first visited the Mojave Desert in 2017 when I hiked the Pacific Crest Trail.
 The PCT travels through a corner of the desert near the town of Mojave, California that is full of Joshua Trees and other unique desert plants.
 I’d never seen Joshua Trees before and marveled at these spiky twisted trees and the spectacular desert sunsets.

 Since my first visit to the Mojave, I’ve returned several times.
 I can’t seem to get enough of the stark beauty of North America’s driest desert.
-After spending months hiking the trails in Joshua Tree National Park earlier this year, my husband Daniel and I decided it was time to explore a new area of the Mojave Desert.
+After spending months hiking the best hikes in Joshua Tree earlier this year, my husband Daniel and I decided it was time to explore a new area of the Mojave Desert.

 So after leaving Joshua Tree National Park, we headed northeast to the Mojave National Preserve.
 We were keen to see the Kelso Dunes, a massive mound of sand dunes covering 45 square miles.
 The Kelso Dunes Trail goes right to the top of the sand dunes so we decided to check it out.